Jiang Qing: Revolutionary operas

-In 1967, at the beginning of the Cultural Revolution, Jiang declared eight works of performance art to be the new models for proletarian literature and art.
-These "model operas", or "revolutionary operas", were designed to glorify Mao Zedong, The People's Liberation Army, and the revolutionary struggles.
-The ballets White-Haired Girl, Red Detachment of Women, and Shajiabang ("Revolutionary Symphonic Music") were included in the list of eight, and were closely associated with Jiang, because of their inclusion of elements from Chinese and Western opera, dance, and music.
+In 1967 Jiang declared eight works of performance art to be the new models for proletarian literature and art.
+These "model operas", or "revolutionary operas", were designed to glorify Mao, The People's Liberation Army, and the revolutionary struggles.
+The ballets White-Haired Girl, Red Detachment of Women, and Shajiabang were included in the list of eight, and were closely associated with Jiang, because of their inclusion of elements from Chinese and Western opera, dance, and music.

 The Red Guards condemned Yu Huiyong to be a "bad element" for propagating feudalism through his utilisation of traditional Chinese music in operas.
 Yu was also tagged as "a democrat hiding under the banner of the Communist Party" due to his frequent absences in party meetings.
 In 1966, Yu was subsequently sent to a Cow Shed, a small room where the "bad elements" were confined.
 In October 1966, Yu was released after Jiang requested a meeting with Yu to stage the production of two operas in Beijing.
 Jiang seated Yu next to her, as a display of Yu's importance in the making of yangbanxi, during the showing of Taking Tiger Mountain by Strategy.

 During Richard Nixon's famous visit to China in February 1972, he watched Red Detachment of Women, and was impressed by the opera.
 He famously asked Jiang who the writer, director, and composer were, to which she replied it was "created by the masses."

 Fashion designs

-In 1974, Jiang Qing directed the Ministry of Culture to design a new dress for Chinese women, inspired by elements of women's clothing from the Song dynasty.
-The dress was called the Jiang Qing Dress.
+In 1974, Jiang directed the Ministry of Culture to design a new dress for Chinese women, inspired by elements of women's clothing from the Song dynasty.
+The dress was called the Jiang Dress.
 The dress featured a symmetrical V-neckline, differing slightly from the traditional Y-shaped neckline of Hanfu.
 Mockingly dubbed the "Nun's Robe," Jiang intended for female cadres to lead the way in wearing it, with the eventual goal of making it a nationwide standard.